JieGroup/GenAI/docs/source/alignment/index.md

 h_{\text{modified}} = \text{Concat}(P_{\text{prefix}}, h)
 $$

 where \( P_{\text{prefix}} \) is learned during fine-tuning.
-These tunable vectors serve as prompts that guide the model’s behavior without altering the original model weights.
+These tunable vectors serve as prompts that guide the model's behavior without altering the original model weights.
 The advantage is that it allows parallel computation of the modified hidden representations.
 However, it has been noted to suffer from optimization difficulties and lack of stability during training.

 #### Low-Rank Adaptation (LoRA)
 LoRA introduces low-rank matrices that reparameterize the updates of pretrained weight matrices.
 The fine-tuning happens in a low-dimensional subspace.
 Specifically, for a pre-trained large weight matrix $W_0 \in \mathbb{R}^{m \times n}$, let $\Delta W$ be its update during the fine-tuning, that is, the updated weighted matrix is $W_0+\Delta W$.